cosmos/cosmos-sdk/docs/gaia/validators/validator-setup.md

 Consult `gaiad gentx --help` for more information on the flags defaults.
 :::

+#### What are genesis transactions for?

+A `genesis transaction` is a JSON file carrying a self-delegation.
+All genesis transactions are collected by a `genesis coordinator` and validated against an initial `genesis.json`.
+Such initial `genesis.json` contains only a list of accounts and their coins.
+Once the transactions are processed, they are merged in the `genesis.json`'s `gentxs` field.

-### Copy the Genesis File and Collect Genesis Transactions
+#### Copy the Initial Genesis File and Process Genesis Transactions

 Fetch the `genesis.json` file into `gaiad`'s config directory.